markuswissinger/ducktestpy/doc/doc.rst

                           ignore_call_parameter_names=('self', 'cls'),
                           ).run()

-First parameter is always the calling file, that is used to determine the top level directory. ducktest discovers and executes tests in test_directories, writes types in write_directories.
+First parameter is the calling file, if the script is on project top level.
+The Configuration object splits the file and uses the path. ducktest discovers and executes tests in test_directories, writes types in write_directories.

 All directories are relative to the top level directory.
 So the script run_ducktest.py can be checked in to version control.
 Directories with more than one level should be given as tuple, to avoid OS specific path separators.

 Parameter names in ignore_call_parameter_names are ignored.
-The default should do.
+This is used to avoid hints for parameters named *self* and *cls*, which are usually unnecessary.

 pitfalls